Art Holding Memorial Arena - More Information

 • Replacement of propane Zamboni with electric Zamboni in 2021.

-• Upgraded street light bulbs from sodium vapour to LED (longer lasting and more efficient).
+• Upgraded street light bulbs from sodium vapour to LED (longer lasting and uses less power).

 • Collaborating with BC Hydro on the installation of an additional electric vehicle charging station near the Visitor Info Centre.

-• Electric golf cart used by Public Works.
+• Electric golf cart utilized by Public Works

-• Improved fuel efficiency with the purchase of two vehicles.
+• Improvement of fuel efficiency in the fleet of Public Works vehicles with the purchase of newer models

 Parks & Recreation

-• Received $5,000 grant from BC Hydro to plant trees in parks and other publicly owned locations.
+• Have received several $5000 per year grants from BC Hydro to plant trees in parks and other publicly owned locations

 Administration & Finance

-• Encouraging customers to complete municipal payments online wherever possible to reduce vehicle trips to Village office.
+• Continue to encourage customers to pay their municipal payments online and to receive invoices by email to reduce paper and vehicle trips to the Village office

 • Home